Preparing Documents to Accompany Form I-129F Fiancé Visa Petition

 • copies of passports showing the stamps from when you traveled to see each other, and

-• credit card receipts showing the two of you spending money at the same place and same time.
+• credit card receipts showing the two of you spending money or staying at the same place and same time.

 If You Haven’t Met, Proof That You Qualify for an Exception